Amend an Irrevocable Trust Florida

 Irrevocable Trust Modification Florida

 Many trust documents, especially trust created in recent years, contain provisions to facilitate an amendment or termination if appropriate to better serve the needs of the family.
 The trust may allow the appointment of a special trustee to revise the trust consistent with family wishes or to transfer the trust assets to a new trust with more appropriate terms.
 If that flexibility is missing from the trust document, state law may permit a necessary modification or termination of the trust.
-In recent years many states, including Florida, have liberalized their laws to simplify making needed changes to irrevocable trusts.
-In most cases such changes can be made by a simple agreement among the trustee and beneficiaries.
+In recent years many states, including Florida, have liberalized their laws to simplify making needed modification to irrevocable trusts.
+In most cases such modification can be made by a simple agreement among the trustee and beneficiaries.
 Occasionally, trust modifications may require court approval, but that is also easier to obtain under the new trust laws.

 How to Change the Trustee of an Irrevocable Trust FL